gangdong/gangdong.github.io/_posts/2020-01-09-Fingerprint-implementation-android8.markdown

 }

 ```
-so far, have you found that the function realization is similiar to the FingerprintDaemonProxy::openHal()?
+Have you found that the function realization is similiar to the FingerprintDaemonProxy::openHal()?
 The native method is called and HAL module is opened here.
 After access to the HAL, others are all same under the HAL layer.

-so we chage the fingerprint framework of Android 8.0 as below.
+So far, we can change the fingerprint framework of Android 8.0 as below.

 ![fingerprint framework android8.0]({{site.url}}/daviddong.github.io/assets/image/android-fingerprint-android8-workflow2.png)

-The related source code and android path can be found at below <br>
+The related source code and android path can be found at below table<br>

-file|android path|
+**file**|**android path**|
 -|:--|
 [fingerprint@2.1-service.rc]({{site.url}}/daviddong.github.io/assets/docs/android.hardware.biometrics.fingerprint@2.1-service.rc)|root/hardware/interfaces/biometrics/fingerprint/2.1/default/|
 [service.cpp]({{site.url}}/daviddong.github.io/assets/docs/service.cpp)|root/hardware/interfaces/biometrics/fingerprint/2.1/default/|